cgarwood/enlighten-media-control/README.md

 Recommend developing with VSCode, and using the `ESLint` and `Prettier - Code formatter` extensions to keep consistent coding styles.

+# Discussion...
+Should we consider spring.io as the core message system instead of node?

 # Components

 ## ProPresenter